Conciliatory words hide Putin's anger over Ukraine

-MOSCOW (Reuters) - At almost midnight and with little fanfare, the Kremlin put out a statement outlining President Vladimir Putin’s orders on Ukraine - and they were as conciliatory as earlier Russian announcements had been confrontational.
+MOSCOW (Reuters) - At almost midnight and with little fanfare, the Kremlin put out a statement outlining Russian President Vladimir Putin’s orders on Ukraine - and they were as conciliatory as earlier Russian statements had been confrontational.

-Ordering his government to work with Ukrainian and foreign partners to find a financial package to shore up Ukraine’s collapsing finances, Putin struck a measured note compared to the military muscle-flexing of other officials, who had put thousands of Russian troops on high alert.
+Ordering his government to work with Ukrainian and foreign partners to find a financial package to shore up Ukraine’s collapsing finances, Putin struck a measured note compared with the military muscle flexing of other officials, which had put thousands of Russian troops on high alert.

 Since Moscow lost a struggle with the West for influence in Ukraine, Putin’s policy has been to allow his lieutenants to stir up passions over a change in power in its “brotherly nation” while he stands above the fray.